Campus Center 2nd Floor

 Kathie Scott (department coordinator)

 Anthropology is the study of humankind in all of its aspects, cultural and biological, across both space and time.
 The discipline consists of four sub-fields: cultural anthropology, linguistic anthropology, archaeology (which collectively examines the cultural aspects of human existence now and in the past) and biological (or physical) anthropology, which studies human physical variation and the evolution of the genus Homo.
-This holistic approach to understanding human beings is a distinctive attribute of the discipline and places it at the nexus of the social sciences, the natural sciences and the humanities.
+This holistic approach to understanding human beings is a distinctive attribute of the discipline and places it at the nexus of the social sciences, the natural sciences and the humanities, making it the most interdisciplinary of the fields of study Macalester has to offer.
 Anthropology thus provides a broad, comparative perspective on what it means to be human.
 At Macalester, the anthropology program stresses two of the four fields described above: cultural anthropology and biological anthropology, and emphasizes training in anthropological methods.

-The department offers four courses that are open to first-year students with no prior training in anthropology.
+The department offers four courses that are open to first year students with no prior training in anthropology.
 They are General Anthropology (ANTH 101), which introduces the student to all four sub-fields of the discipline; Cultural Anthropology (ANTH 111), Biological Anthropology (ANTH 115) and Archeology and Human Evolution (ANTH 112).
 Either Anthropology 101 or 111 can be taken as a prerequisite for upper level courses in Cultural Anthropology; Anthropology 112 or 115 serves as a prerequisite for further study in Biological Anthropology; Cultural Anthropology generally requires that students write papers in addition to taking examinations; requirements vary in other courses.
-First-year students interested in exploring the major may choose from 101 or 111.
+First year students interested in exploring the major may choose from any of these courses.
 All courses offered as FYCs count towards the major.
 Consult the department chair before registering for more advanced courses.

-In order to major in anthropology, a student must take 10 courses and complete a semester of study off-campus.
-A student may petition the department to be exempted from the study abroad requirement.
+In order to major in anthropology, a student must take 10 courses and complete a semester of study off-campus (at home or abroad).
+A student may petition the department to be exempted from the study away requirement.
 The courses taken must include Anth 111 (Cultural Anthropology) or Anth 101 (General Anthropology), Anth 230 (Ethnographic Interviewing), Anth 487 (Theory in Anthropology), one course selected from among Anth 112, 115, 240 or 340 (the Biological Anthropology requirement) and Anth 490 (Senior Seminar) plus five electives.
 Students wishing to major should consult with a member of the department.

 Art and Art History

 The Art and Art History Department offers studio classes in a variety of mediums as well as courses that focus on the historical, social and cultural aspects of artistic production.
-Non-majors are welcome to take courses in the department, as long as pre-requisites are met.
 The Art major has three emphases: Art Studio Emphasis plan, Art History Emphasis plan and the Dual Degree Architecture Program (with Washington University’s School of Architecture in St. Louis).
 Twelve courses are required for either the studio or history emphasis; the dual degree program requires three years of study at Macalester before transferring to Washington University.
-First-year students interested in majoring in art are encouraged to take one of the foundation courses: Drawing 1 (Art 130), Introduction to Visual Culture (Art 149), 100 level art history courses or a First-Year Course offered by the Art Department.
-Additional information can be found on the department website, macalester.edu/art.
+First-year students are welcome to take courses in any medium at any level as long as there are no pre-requisites.
+Additional information can be found on the department website, http://www.macalester.edu/art/.

 Asian Languages and Cultures